griba2001/urweb-aatree/README.md

 with tests on inserts, membership after deletes, and AATree properties.

-with ramdom list generator based on reading system /dev/urandom.

 The Haskell version I made first has been tested with QuickCheck and passes tests for all AATree properties